 Early on, he became involved in the patriot cause, acting as a delegate to the First and Second Continental Congresses, he led in the movement for independence.
 During the Revolutionary War, he served in France and Holland in diplomatic roles and helped negotiate the treaty of peace.
 From 1785 to 1788 he was minister to the Court of St. James’s, returning to be elected Vice President under George Washington.

 Adams’ two terms as Vice President were frustrating experiences for a man of his vigor, intellect, and vanity.
 He complained to his wife Abigail, “My country has in its wisdom contrived for me the most insignificant office that ever the invention of man contrived or his imagination conceived.”

-When Adams became President (1797), the war between the French and British was causing great difficulties for the United States on the high seas and intense partisanship among contending factions within the Nation.
+When Adams became President in 1797, the war between the French and British was causing great difficulties for the United States on the high seas and intense partisanship among contending factions within the nation.
 His administration focused on France, where the Directory, the ruling group, had refused to receive the American envoy and had suspended commercial relations.

 Adams sent three commissioners to France, but in the spring of 1798 word arrived that the French Foreign Minister Talleyrand and the Directory had refused to negotiate with them unless they would first pay a substantial bribe.
 Adams reported the insult to Congress, and the Senate printed the correspondence, in which the Frenchmen were referred to only as “X, Y, and Z.”